-Learners will explore practically and be able to answer questions outlining their ideas for a performance text (Find Me by Olwen Wymark) to demonstrate their knowledge and understanding of drama.
+Learners will explore practically and theoretically their ideas for a performance text (Find Me by Olwen Wymark) to demonstrate their knowledge and understanding of drama.

 Learners will analyse and evaluate a live theatre performance as part of the final written examination.
 40% of overall GCSE.

 Attendance to Live Theatre is an essential part of this course.
-This may take the form of digital performance work.